-How to Taper For a Marathon
+How to Taper Correctly to be Ready for Your Marathon

 With three weeks to go until the big race, all the hard work is done, right?

 While all the physical work is in the bag, ensuring success on race day requires special attention the marathon taper.
 The marathon taper is a delicate balance of maintaining fitness while promoting recovery.
 The following is a step-by-step guide to making sure you get the marathon taper right.

 1. Reduce weekly mileage to 85-90% of you maximum.

 It’s actually not too difficult to reduce your mileage by 15%.
 For example, if you’re running 50 miles per week, you only need to cut out 7 miles from your weekly running routine.
 This can be done by giving yourself an extra rest day or by simply cutting out 2 or 3 miles from your regular recovery runs.

 Some training plans begin to drastically cut workout volumes starting three weeks out from the race.
 I think this is a mistake to avoid if you’ve been training diligently for 16 to 20 weeks.
 Physiologically, your body takes 10 days to realize the benefits from a workout and completely recover.
 As an insurance policy, I suggest performing your last workout 13 days prior to the marathon; starting the taper too early robs you of another potentially great workout.

 Make sure that your workout is specific to the marathon – you don’t need any V02max workouts or speed sessions at this point.
 The workout should be similar to what you’ve been doing the rest of your training plan (i.e. no need to get nervous and think you need to blast the best workout of your life).

 3. Reduce long run volume by 10 to 20%